lacteolus/ansible-env/README.md

 # Set of scripts for deploying local Ansible-managed environment for tests

+Creates multiple vms (control and managed nodes) locally.
+Vms are hosted on Oracle VirtualBox.
+All machines are pre-configured for Ansible.

 ## Software
 1. Oracle VirtualBox 7.0.10
 2. Hashicorp Vagrant 2.3.7